DonavanMartin/DS18B20_YF-S201_RaspberryPi/README.md

 # DS18B20_YF-S201_RaspberryPi
-This project can be use as a RaspberryPi temperature sensor and water flow meter example.
+This project can be use as a RaspberryPi temperature sensor(DS18B20) and water flow meter(YF-S201) example.

 ## YF-S201
 ### Rasperry Pi pinout: